-To improve user safety, you can build virtual fences around the robot to prevent the TCP from moving beyond the boundary of these virtual fences.
+To improve user safety, you can build virtual fences around the robot to prevent the robotic arm or tool from moving beyond the boundary of these virtual fences.

 Press Safety Setting > Safety Boundary in the main menu.

 Adding safety boundary planes